lgabeli87/thermoptimal_react/README.md

 # Thermoptimal Website

 This is the code of my first own React project, which is a fairly simple website for a local building services company.
+The live version of the website is available at https://thermoptimal.hu

 Some key features:
 - React Router 6 is used for navigation